-Today, I tried something new.
+Note from Design Mom: Two years ago, I tried something new.
 I wrote a Twitter thread for the first time.
-It’s about abortion, and how I think we need to approach the topic differently.
-I thought I’d share it here, because I know many of you don’t use Twitter.
+That first thread is about abortion, irresponsible ejaculations, why politicians who claim to care about abortion don’t really care, and how I think we need to approach the topic of abortion differently.
+I’m republishing it here today to mark the anniversary (and because I know many of you don’t use Twitter).

 I’m a mother of six, and a Mormon.
 I have a good understanding of arguments surrounding abortion, religious and otherwise.
 I’ve been listening to men grandstand about women’s reproductive rights, and I’m convinced men actually have zero interest in stopping abortion.
 Here’s why…

 If you want to stop abortion, you need to prevent unwanted pregnancies.
 And men are 100% responsible for unwanted pregnancies.
 No for real, they are.
 Perhaps you are thinking: IT TAKES TWO!
 And yes, it does take two for _intentional_ pregnancies.

 But ALL unwanted pregnancies are caused by the irresponsible ejaculations of men.
 Period.
 Don’t believe me?
 Let me walk you through it.
 Let’s start with this: women’s eggs are only fertile about 2 days each month.
 And that’s for a limited number of years.

 That makes 24 days a year a women’s egg might get fertilized.
 But men can cause pregnancy 365 days a year.
 In fact, if you’re a man who ejaculates multiple times a day, you could cause multiple pregnancies daily.
 In theory a man could cause 1000+ unwanted pregnancies in just one year.

 And though their sperm gets crappier as they age, men can cause unwanted pregnancies from puberty till death.
 So just starting with basic biology + the calendar it’s easy to see men are the issue here.